islomar/islomar.github.io/_pages/my-professional-services.md

 - What does "technical/engineering excellence" mean to you?
 - Tell me about your infrastructure and platform.
 What is automated?
 Can the "external product teams" deploy on their own?
 - Tell me about your observability practices.
 How do you find out that there is a problem?
 How do you dig deeper to solve it?
-- What happens one an incident in Production is detected?
+- What happens when an incident in Production is detected?
 - Tell me about your main technical principles and practices.
 - What is approximately your lead time (time from a commit to Production), throughput (deployments/releases to Production) and error rate?
 - Could you tell me which is the whole lifecycle of a user need?
 Could you describe for me any of your main value streams?
 From the discovery of the user need until its satisfaction.